MicrosoftDocs/win32/desktop-src/WES/formatting-event-messages.md

 ---
 title: Formatting Event Messages
-description: An event can contain localized message strings that you can format for display. ms.assetid: '31dd8276-1925-4a0e-9e2a-6966e8086238'
+description: An event can contain localized message strings that you can format for display. ms.assetid: 31dd8276-1925-4a0e-9e2a-6966e8086238 ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # Formatting Event Messages

 An event can contain localized message strings that you can format for display.
-To get a message string from the event, call the [**EvtFormatMessage**](evtformatmessage.md) function.
+To get a message string from the event, call the [**EvtFormatMessage**](/windows/win32/WinEvt/nf-winevt-evtformatmessage?branch=master) function.
 An event can contain the following message strings:

 -   A message string for the event itself.
 -   A message string that describes the level value assigned to the event.